cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-alter-table.md

 DROP NOT NULL
 :   Changes whether a column is marked to allow null values or to reject null values.

 :   `SET NOT NULL` may only be applied to a column provided none of the records in the table contain a `NULL` value for the column.
-This is typically checked during the `ALTER TABLE` by scanning the entire table; however, if a valid `CHECK` constraint is found which proves no `NULL` can exist, then Greenplum Database skips the table scan.
+This is typically checked during the `ALTER TABLE` by scanning the entire table; however, if a valid `CHECK` constraint is found which proves no `NULL` can exist, then Cloudberry Database skips the table scan.

 :   If this table is a partition, you cannot `DROP NOT NULL` on a column if it is marked `NOT NULL` in the parent table.
 To drop the `NOT NULL` constraint from all the partitions, perform `DROP NOT NULL` on the parent table.
 Even if there is no `NOT NULL` constraint on the parent, such a constraint can still be added to individual partitions, if desired; that is, the children can disallow nulls even if the parent allows them, but not the other way around.